robbiesri/HugoBlog/content/post/add-utterances-to-hugo.md

 1. Generate the script blob from the [utterances home page][utterances-home]
 1. Look at my theme documentation to determine where to add the script blob
     * [ertuil/erblog][erblog-hooks] has a specific page for add hooks
-1. Generate and push the static site, with comments added to posts!
+1. Generate and push the static site, with comments added to posts

 Really the only 'tricky' part was figuring out where to add the script blob, along with experimenting with the visual appearance of the comment interface.
 I